rogerpadilla/nukak/README.md

   // ...
   .use(
     '/api',
-    // this will generate CRUD REST APIs for the entities. entitiesMiddleware({
+    // this will generate REST APIs for the entities. querierMiddleware({
       // all entities will be automatically exposed unless
       // 'include' or 'exclude' options are provided
       exclude: [Confirmation],